nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###### Extension

-1.1 User reuqests to list of all tasks by a certain date <br>
+1.1 User requests to list of all tasks by a certain date <br>
 2.2 _Unburden_ will show a list of all undone tasks that have deadlines before the specified date <br>

       Use case ends